Exclusive: HeyTea's New Funding Round Values it at USD 1 billion, Source Says

 HeyTea also has jumped on the bandwagon of digitalization last year, as China eyes the opportunities brought by the new retail trends.

 For instance, this year will be the first step for bakery brand Bliss Cake (幸福西饼) to realize its vision of achieving information symmetry so that its mobile app users can check on their phones to see what products are in the process of being baked.

-HeyTea Go has a registered user base of 6 million registered users and generated 35% of the total orders, with an average monthly re-purchasing rate of more than 36%.
+HeyTea Go has a registered user base of 6 million and generated 35% of the total orders, with an average monthly re-purchasing rate of more than 36%.
 Relying on WeChat as its main online traffic entrance, HeyTea plans to design its equivalent of the Starbucks app to analyze current users to get a better understanding of their consumption habits and preferences.